OpenSourceSolver/OSS-Write-Raw-PHP-WP/README.md

 # OSS Write Raw PHP [WP Plugin]
 - Contributors: Open Source Solver [OSS]
-- Requires at least: 3.5
+- Requires at least: WP 3.5
-- Tested up to: 4.4
+- Tested up to: WP 4.4

 # Description About OSS WRPHP
 - You can write your raw PHP code in your WordPress.